Lake Rotomahana: Geology

 Lake Rotomahana is one of the most studied lakes in New Zealand, occupying the southwestern portion of a 17 km rift which formed during the 1886 eruption of Mount Tarawera.
 In the context of the geological discussion, a high standard hydrophonic survey took place in 2016 and the absolute measurements taken at this time, as lake level varies, are used for baseline.
 At this time the lake level was 340 m, not the geographically mapped height of 337 m, or the mean height of 338.7 m.
 Lake Rotomahana has no natural surface outlet, and its water level varies by about one metre in response to rainfall and evaporation.
 There is now an engineered surface channel to maintain maximum lake level.
 Hydrogeologic models of the catchments in the Ōkataina Caldera predict that the Lake Rotomahana catchment is contributing subsurface to the Lake Tarawera catchment with an outflow, depending upon the size of the catchments so defined, of between 1125–3018 L/s.

 Before the 1886 eruption, two small lakes were present in the current lake's basin and perhaps six smaller ponds.
 The other lake was called Lake Rotomakariri.
+A hard rock, seismic reflection layer is defined near the old Lake Rotomahana at between 292 and 293 m above present sea level, which may be the base of the old basin.
 After the eruption a new Lake Rotomakariri to its east briefly existed before being incorporated by lake level rise into the present lake.
 The now lake floor was mostly dry when surveyed in the period 1886 to 1888 after the eruption, and it is possible to match these observations with current geolocated hydrophonic findings.
 High quality pictures of the old Lake Rotomahana and associated tourist attractions were widely available in Europe by 1875.
 Following the eruption, a number of craters filled over the course of 15 years to form today's Lake Rotomahana.
 As a result it is the most recently formed large natural lake in New Zealand, and at 118 m deep, the deepest in the Rotorua district.
 The former official depth was previously 112.4 m, at a lower lake level and with less precise equipment.
 The lake bottom currently has up to 37 m of sediments, which means the Rotomahana crater bottom is 185 m above sea level.